hindu-comm/weblogs/manasataramgini/2010/01/2010-01-31_bistahieversor-haplocheirus-and-other-recently-announced-dinosaurs.md

 was represented by *Iliosuchus*.
 They had also acquired a wide distribution by the Middle Jurassic – *Proceratosaurus* from England;
 *Guanlong* from China and *Iliosuchus* from North America.
-\-The same picture of primitive and derived tyrannosauroid lineages existing side-by-side continues later in the Jurassic (approximately 150-155 Mya \~ Kimmeridgian age): We have the more primitive *Tanycolagreus* co-existing with the more derived *Aviatyrannis* and *Stokesosaurus*.
+-The same picture of primitive and derived tyrannosauroid lineages existing side-by-side continues later in the Jurassic (approximately 150-155 Mya \~ Kimmeridgian age): We have the more primitive *Tanycolagreus* co-existing with the more derived *Aviatyrannis* and *Stokesosaurus*.
-\-In the early Cretaceous (130-125 Mya \~Barremian age) we see primitive forms like *Dilong*, slightly more derived forms like *Eotyrannus* and highly derived forms like *Raptorex*.
+-In the early Cretaceous (130-125 Mya \~Barremian age) we see primitive forms like *Dilong*, slightly more derived forms like *Eotyrannus* and highly derived forms like *Raptorex*.
-\-Finally, in the late Cretaceous we observe that some relatively primitive forms like *Bagaraatan* and a poorly described Asian form (cf.
+-Finally, in the late Cretaceous we observe that some relatively primitive forms like *Bagaraatan* and a poorly described Asian form (cf.
-*Alectrosaurus* in C\&W’s paper) are present along with a diverse mélange of more derived form including the classical tyrannosaurids.
+*Alectrosaurus* in C&W’s paper) are present along with a diverse mélange of more derived form including the classical tyrannosaurids.
 However, there is some fine structure in the patterns of tyrannosauroid distribution in the late Cretaceous, the causes for which and significance are currently entirely unclear.
-In the Campanian (\~75-80 Mya) of North America several distinct large derived tyrannosauroids appear to have been prevalent, albeit in different parts of the continent- We have *Appalachiosaurus* in the East, *Daspletosaurus*, *Gorgosaurus* and *Albertosaurus* in the West, a new form in the south from Utah (The BYU specimens still under study by C\&W) and *Bistahieversor* still further south from the New Mexico region.
+In the Campanian (\~75-80 Mya) of North America several distinct large derived tyrannosauroids appear to have been prevalent, albeit in different parts of the continent- We have *Appalachiosaurus* in the East, *Daspletosaurus*, *Gorgosaurus* and *Albertosaurus* in the West, a new form in the south from Utah (The BYU specimens still under study by C&W) and *Bistahieversor* still further south from the New Mexico region.
 In contrast, information is still very patchy from the Campanian of Asia.
-There is *Alectrosaurus olseni* proper (sensu Gilmore 1933) and another from referred to *Alectrosaurus* (by Perle 1977), which are apparently two distinct taxa that are still to be re-described properly by C\&W.
-The latter is termed “Cf. Alectrosaurus” in the current paper.
+There is *Alectrosaurus olseni* proper (sensu Gilmore 1933) and another from referred to *Alectrosaurus* (by Perle 1977), which are apparently two distinct taxa that are still to be re-described properly by C&W. The latter is termed “Cf. Alectrosaurus” in the current paper.
 Both of these appear more primitive than the derived forms mentioned above from the Campanian of North America.
 In the Maastrichtian age, the last past of the Cretaceous before the K/Pg extinction event, the picture seems to change quite a bit.
 In North American a single derived form seems to be present, i.e. *Tyrannosaurus* along side the some what less-derived *Dryptosaurus* which might be related to *Alectrosaurus olseni*.
 In Asia